What’s your story?

 A story without conflict is as boring as an episode of Barney the Dinosaur.
 We can’t avoid conflict.
 We need it.

-So, to find direction in your life, hone in on a conflict you’re willing to take on.
+So, to take control of your life’s story, hone in on a conflict you’re willing to take on.

 Pick on something bigger than you.

 “You can gauge the limitations of a person’s life by the size of the problems that get him or her down.
 You can measure the impact a person’s life has by the size of the problems he or she solves.”Jeff Olson, The Slight Edge

 To be clear, Olson is not talking about getting into a “Whose problem’s bigger?” contest.
 Life’s not a competition.
 The size of the conflict each of us takes on is relative and personal.

 But the conflict has to be bigger than ourselves.
 So ask yourself:

 What’s a problem or injustice with the world I’m well-positioned and willing to help take on?